 Green card holders have earned the legal right to live in the United States.
-This can confuse some people, since it is the same right granted to United States citizens.
+This can confuse some people since it is the same right granted to United States citizens.
 However, lawful permanent residents of the United States face several legal restrictions.
 You have a limited number of immigrant visas giving to “preference relatives.”
 You have the legal right to work in America, but your legal status prevents you from voting in any United States election.
-American immigration authorities limit the amount of time that you can legally be absent from United States without forfeiting your green card, especially if you leave the country for more than 180 days at a time.
+American immigration authorities limit the amount of time that you can legally be absent from the United States without forfeiting your green card, especially if you leave the country for more than 180 days at a time.
 Green card holders also have the cloud of deportation hanging over their heads, whereas American citizens do not.

-Generally, within five years, immigrants with green cards, who have demonstrated strong morals, and have maintained continuous physical presence in the United States, have the legal right to apply for United States citizenship.
+Generally, within five years, immigrants with green cards, who have demonstrated strong morals, and have maintained a continuous physical presence in the United States, have the legal right to apply for United States citizenship.
 Citizenship will be granted if the immigrant demonstrates the ability to speak and understand English, and pass a test on United States history and government.